Health informatics in China: History

-Economic reforms in the early 1980s resulted in major changes in China's healthcare system, especially as a result of the dismantling of the rural cooperative medical system.
+The reform and opening up in the early 1980s resulted in major changes in China's healthcare system, especially as a result of the dismantling of the rural cooperative medical system.
 After being given considerable financial independence, hospitals began to generate the majority of their income through user fees, a practice that continues today.
 Healthcare is now provided on a fee-for-service basis.
 The pricing structure attempts to facilitate equity by providing basic care below cost, with profits reaped through the (often excessive) sale of drugs and high-technology services; this structure leads to inefficiency and inappropriate patient care.
 Healthcare insurance coverage in China is low, with less than 30% of the population receiving any medical insurance.

 China's health information technology HIT development has a brief history.
 Development commenced in the mid-1990s with financial management systems; only in the last five years or so have clinical systems been implemented.
 China has made progress in a relatively short time period, but weak application software and a scarcity of implementation skills delay further progress.
 Most Chinese hospitals are attempting to dramatically improve and extensively digitize their work processes in the near future.